elemental/elemental-web/source/doc-0.81/intro.rst

   requires recent LAPACK routines).
 * `CMake <http://www.cmake.org>`_ (version 2.8.8 or later).

-Elemental should successfully build on nearly every platform, as it has been verified to build on most major desktop platforms (including Linux, Mac OS X, Microsoft Windows, and Cygwin), as well as a wide variety of Linux clusters (including Blue Gene/P).
+Elemental should be straightforward to build on Unix-like platforms.
+Building on Microsoft Windows platforms should also be possible with minor effort.

 License and copyright
 =====================